Presidents’ Day SaleEnds February 16. Limited quantities. No rainchecks.Shop now

 Customers are saying

-Customers are impressed with the Archer BE11000 Tri-Band Wi-Fi 7 Router's speed and performance, noting its excellent range and strong signal strength.
-Users also appreciate the easy setup process and the inclusion of a 10Gbps WAN port.
-The design and ease of use have also garnered positive feedback.
-However, some customers have reported experiencing inconsistent Wi-Fi connectivity issues.
+Customers frequently mention the Archer BE11000 Tri-Band Wi-Fi 7 Router's high speeds and excellent performance.
+Users also appreciate the easy setup process and the great coverage and range it provides throughout their homes.
+The router's design and strong signal strength are also well-received, however, some customers have reported experiencing inconsistent Wi-Fi connectivity.

 This summary was generated by AI based on customer reviews.